-Sailing barge Snark is a spritsail barge, constructed between 1996 and 2018 to the original plans of a type of cargo carrying commercial sailing barges build by J G Fay in Woolston, Southampton in 1898.
+Sailing barge Snark is a spritsail barge, constructed between 1996 and 2018 to the original plans of a type of cargo-carrying commercial sailing barges built by J G Fay in Woolston, Southampton in 1898.
 Her design has been updated a little to meet modern passenger vessel standards and to simplify the handling of sails for safety reasons.
 However, to all but the specialist, she is a Thames barge of the classic coastal mould.

 At 84 ft on deck and 105 ft overall, she is a little shorter than Mayflower and lighter at 67 tonnes.
 She is slightly